 Bring sun protection

 Needless to say, it can get really hot in Sonoma so make sure you bring the essentials: hat, sunglasses and sunscreen!
 It will make your trip more comfortable and keep you protected from sun damage.
 It sounds obvious, but so easy to forget about this!
-I’ve tried quite a few sunscreens and this one by Aveeno remains my favourite.

 We arrived to Sonoma Valley at around 10am and our first stop was Gloria Ferrer.
 This winery has stunning views of the valley from above (the tasting area is on a high terrace).
 We were so surprised that by 10:30, it was almost full house!